hasenov/clamp-calculator/README.md

 clamp(minimum, preferred, maximum)
 ```

-Calculator generates the perfect `preferred` value using linear interpolation between your viewport breakpoints, ensuring smooth scaling across all screen sizes.
+It generates the perfect `preferred` value using linear interpolation between your viewport breakpoints, ensuring smooth scaling across all screen sizes.

 ## 🎯 Use Cases